nickkniola/hang/README.md

 - User can pair with another user for a selected activity
 - User can pair with another user for a random activity
 - User can accept/reject suggested activity with suggested partner
+- User can view a list of all matches/activities
 - User can send/receive messages with partners they pair with

 ## Preview